andrewjmeier/TableTop.JS/tutorials/markdown/checkers.md

 ### The View

 Now let's work on our view.
 We need to tell the board how we want our tokens and tiles to look.
 Our framework uses Pixi.js for graphics support -- check out their docs for different options you can use to create different graphics objects for your game.
-Create the file checkers/checker_view.js and add the following:
+Create the file checkers/checkers_view.js and add the following:

-    var c = require("../../tabletop/core/ttConstants.js");
-    var View = require("../../tabletop/core/view.js");
+    var TableTop = require("tabletop-boardgames");
     var inherits = require('util').inherits;

     function CheckerView(game, turnMap) {
-        View.call(this, game, turnMap);
+      TableTop.View.call(this, game, turnMap);
     }

-    inherits(CheckerView, View);
+    inherits(CheckerView, TableTop.View);

     CheckerView.prototype.drawTile = function(tile, size) {

       var tileView = new PIXI.Graphics();
       tileView.lineStyle(1, 0, 1);
       tileView.beginFill(tile.color, 1);
       tileView.drawRect(0, 0, size.width, size.height);
       return tileView;

     };

     CheckerView.prototype.drawToken = function(token, size) {

       var tokenView = new PIXI.Graphics();
       tokenView.lineStyle(1, 0, 1);
       tokenView.beginFill(token.color, 1);
       tokenView.drawCircle(size.width/2, size.height/2, size.width/2 - 20);
       return tokenView;

     };